 Safety profile is based on clinical trials conducted with EXJADE® (deferasirox) tablets for oral suspension

-- JADENU® (deferasirox) tablets was evaluated in healthy subjects; currently, there are no clinical data of patients treated with JADENU1
+- JADENU® (deferasirox) tablets was evaluated in healthy subjects; currently, no clinical data exist for patients treated with JADENU1

 - Deferasirox has been studied in more than 1200 patients with multiple transfusion–dependent chronic anemias1

 - In patients with transfusional iron overload, the most frequent adverse reactions (>5%) were diarrhea, vomiting, nausea, abdominal pain, skin rashes, and increase in serum creatinine1

 ADVERSE REACTIONSa OCCURRING IN >5% OF PATIENTS TREATED WITH DEFERASIROX TABLETS FOR ORAL SUSPENSION1

 |Rash||25 (8)||9 (3)||14 (11)||3 (5)||83 (13)|

 DFO, deferoxamine; MDS, myelodysplastic syndromes; SCD, sickle cell disease.

 a Adverse reaction frequencies are based on adverse events reported regardless of relationship to study drug.1

 b Includes abdominal pain, abdominal pain lower, and abdominal pain upper, which were reported as adverse events.1